 It’s safe to say we’re a fan of glamping and smoothing the edges of roughing it… and we’re not the only ones.
 This leisure activity is attracting a new market into the camping and tourism industry, full of people who like the idea of camping but hate the idea of roughing it.
+And all the evidence shows it’s set to increase in 2018.
 It seems you’ve noticed this too and are keen to join the staycation party in the hospitality industry.
 This is why we were very excited to speak to Jakie Jewell from Classic Glamping about how someone could go about starting a glamping business if they had access to a plot of land.
 We talk about the permissions you need to set up a glamping site and the basic knowledge and systems required to run it.

 Tell us a bit about Classic Glamping.

 Classic Glamping is the younger sibling of Classic Cottages, the holiday cottage specialists in the West Country with almost 40 years experience in the industry.
 Back in 1976, Tony and Clare Tregoning started the business with no idea where it would end up.
 Their founding ambition was to change the way holiday cottages were perceived by guests, as basic boxes with nasty furniture and a tin pot saucepan.
 In short, they wanted to make self-catering more of a pleasure.
 They worked with the owners of the cottages to turn them into homes.
 So you could arrive after a long drive, to flowers and homemade cake on the table, a fire all ready to light and everything in a kitchen to enjoy a full roast dinner.
 This set a new standard for the industry and created a sea of change in holiday accommodation.
 We are going about glamping in a similar way with 3 very important guarantees to our guests that no other agent can boast: